Trump argues he won NH because it is a 'drug-infested den'

 A national study from the Centers for Disease Control and Prevention found that 25% of all drug overdose deaths were related to heroin in 2015.
 That number was just 6% in 1999.

-In response to the epedemic, Trump created a White House panel tasked with looking into how the federal government should respond.
+In response to the epidemic, Trump created a White House panel tasked with looking into how the federal government should respond.
 The panel, which is being led by New Jersey Gov. Chris Christie, released its interim report earlier this week and suggested that Trump declare a state of emergency to combat opioids.

 "Our citizens are dying.
 We must act boldly to stop it," read its report.
 "The first and most urgent recommendation of this Commission is direct and completely within your control.
 Declare a national emergency."